SiNaPsEr0x/airgeddon-plugins2/README.md

 Known problems even using the plugin depending on your driver version and Kernel:

  - WPS wash scanning
  - VIF (Virtual Interface) problem.
-It affects to DoS during Evil Twin attacks (while the interface is splitted into two logical interfaces)
+It affects to DoS during Evil Twin attacks (while the interface is split into two logical interfaces)

 These known problems are not related to airgeddon and can't be fixed on airgeddon's side.
 They are directly related to driver capabilities so for now they can't be fixed.